DmytroYatsuliak/Power-BI-Portfolio-Project/README.md

 Average delivery time.

-Both dashboards created using Power BI and can be found in attached files.
+Both dashboards were created using Power BI and can be found in attached files.